plone/training/mastering-plone/volto_theming.rst

 Changing the favicon
 ----------------------

-Find the favicon.ico in ``public/``and replace it with a custom favicon.
+Find the favicon.ico in :file:`public/` and replace it with a custom favicon.

 .. note::